As a member of PSERS, your employer withholds a percentage of your salary from your pay and submits it to PSERS.

 T-H||On or after July 1, 2019||4.50% base rate with shared risk/shared gain provision||3.00%|| 7.50% |

 DC||On or after July 1, 2019||N/A||7.50%|| 7.50% |

 Shared Risk/Shared Gain

-With a "shared risk” program, Class T-E and Class T-F members benefit when investments of the fund are doing well and share some of the risk when investments under perform.
-With a Class T-E or Class T-F membership, your contribution rate will stay within the specified range (Class T-E - 7.50% and 9.50% or Class T-F - 10.30% and 12.30%), but may increase or decrease by 0.5% within the specified range once every three years, starting in July 1, 2015.
-Your member contribution rate will never go below the base rate or above the highest percentage rate.
+With a "shared risk/shared gain" provision, Class T-E, Class T-F, Class T-G, and Class T-H members benefit when investments are doing well and share some of the risk when investments underperform.
+Your Defined Benefit (DB) contribution rate may increase or decrease by 0.50% or 0.75% within the specified range once every three years.
 If however, it is determined that PSERS is fully funded at the time of the comparison, your member contribution rate will revert to the base employee contribution rate for your membership class.

 Earnings for Which Contributions Must Be Withheld

 - Retirement contributions must be paid on your qualified earnings.
 Qualified earnings are: